Your natural teeth are surrounded by your jawbone, a type of bone called alveolar bone, and like all bone, it is

 Dental implants must be surrounded with a specific amount of strong, healthy bone that they can gradually fuse with and which will hold them firmly in place.
 Without enough healthy bone, there is a risk your dental implants won’t be able to bond with your jawbone and instead could fail.
-When you visit LuxDen Dental Center, Dr. Leonard Umanoff analyzes the quality and quantity of your bone using an advanced cone beam CT scan.
+When you visit any of our LuxDen dental implant centers, Dr. Leonard Umanoff analyzes the quality and quantity of your bone using an advanced cone beam CT scan.
 Luckily, tooth bone loss is reversible.
-Bone grafting can rebuild tooth bone loss, restoring the missing bone, creating a strong and stable platform for dental implant surgery.

 There are different types of bone grafts, and which include:

 An autograft uses bone removed from another site in your body, typically from your chin or jaw, or possibly from your hip or leg.
 The advantage of an autograft is that it eliminates any small risk of rejection or other adverse reactions, and the bone used is alive, so it enhances the production of new bone.
 But it does mean you will need another surgical procedure to remove the bone graft.

 A xenograft uses bone taken from another species, and which is normally bovine.
 The bone is extensively processed and sterilized and is rigorously tested to make sure it is safe for use.
 A xenograft provides a scaffold or framework for your bone, encouraging it to grow in areas where it is needed for dental implants.